brain-tec/server-backend/base_portal_type/README.rst

 To use this module, you need to:

-#. create a group of category ``base_portal_type.category_portal_type``
+1. create a group of category ``base_portal_type.category_portal_type``
-#. observe the group shows up on a user form for users of type `Portal`
+2. observe the group shows up on a user form for users of type Portal
-#. now you can use this group in your frontend templates and code to make some features accessible to this group
+3. now you can use this group in your frontend templates and code to make some features accessible to this group

 Known issues / Roadmap
 ======================

-* allowing to chose portal groups in the portal wizard would be nice
+- allowing to chose portal groups in the portal wizard would be nice

 Bug Tracker
 ===========